-Our lab uses state-of-the-art proteomics and computational approaches to study how our organs and cells age.
+Our lab uses integrated omics approaches, innovative model systems and CRISPR-based engineering to study how our organs and cells age.
 The long term goal is to find new ways to extend healthy life span and promote well being of elderly people.

 Our three major research lines are: